appsicle/cycle-trace/README.md

 ## Acknowledgments

 This was a coding challenge for Capital One, through which I learned a lot about web development, especially about deploying a webserver and separating the frontend and backend.
-This project took a long time, but was worth it because I learned an incredible amount.
+This project took a long (extremely long) time, but was worth it because I learned an incredible amount.